-The Memory and Attention Conference, hosted by the Becker Friedman Institute for Economics at the University of Chicago, will be held June 5-6, 2025.
-Memory and attention have recently emerged as important theoretical frameworks for considering wide-ranging problems beyond psychology in economics and decision sciences.
-This conference brings together leading economists, experimental psychologists, and memory theorists for in-depth discussion of current topics at the nexus of these disciplines.
-It aims to foster conversations across fields, spawning many potential collaborations and research relationships.
+Memory and attention have recently emerged as important theoretical frameworks for considering wide-ranging problems in economics and decision sciences.
+This conference brought together leading economists, experimental psychologists, and memory theorists for in-depth discussion of current topics at the nexus of these disciplines.
+It fostered conversations across fields, spawning many potential collaborations and research relationships.

 Agenda